Main Content

 norm(xnoise)

-The reason for the big difference in the solutions is that the noise affects the low-rank approximation of A. In other words, lsqminnorm is treating small values on the diagonal of the R matrix in the QR decomposition of A as being more important than they are.
-Ideally, these small values on the diagonal of R should be treated as zeros.
+The reason for the big difference in the solutions is that the noise affects the low-rank approximation of A. In other words, lsqminnorm treats small values on the diagonal of the R matrix in the QR decomposition of A as more important than they actually are.
+Ideally, these small values on the diagonal of R are treated as zeros.

 Plot the diagonal elements of the R matrix in the QR decomposition of Anoise.
 A large number of the diagonal elements are on the order of 1e-10.